frank-Regal/augmented_reality_robot_control/README.md

 - #### Kinova Gen3 7DOF Dual Arm
     - Setup Instructions [GitHub - frank-Regal/kinova_ar_teleop](https://github.com/frank-Regal/kinova_ar_teleop 'https://github.com/frank-Regal/kinova_ar_teleop')

+### Running Application
+1. Run the robots launch files first from the setup steps you went through in the above step.
+This will ensure your RosBridge server Websocket connection is running.
+2. Navigate to the HoloLens application and launch.
+3. On start up screen, select the robot you want to control / have ready to be controlled.

 ## Contributing
 ### Experienced Unity Developers